-Jean Claude Perrigault identifies the officer being frisked by Paul Unger as SS-Untersturmführer Kurt Peters who served with SS-Panzergrenadier-Regiment 37 of the 17.SS-Panzergrenadier-Division Götz von Berlichingen.
-Bottom image: captured POWs of the elite SS-Panzergrenadier-Regiment 37 of the Götz von Berlichingen, the SS-Panzergrenadier-Regiment 3 Deutschland of the Das Reich and so-called
+Jean Claude Perrigault identifies the officer being frisked by Paul Unger as SS-Untersturmführer Kurt Peters who served in the 3rd Battalion of SS-Panzergrenadier-Regiment 37 of the 17.SS-Panzergrenadier-Division Götz von Berlichingen.
+Bottom image: captured prisoners of war of the SS-Panzergrenadier-Regiment 37 of the Götz von Berlichingen, the SS-Panzergrenadier-Regiment 3 Deutschland of the Das Reich and so-called

 Green Devils of the Fallschirmjäger-Regiment 6.
 Three distinct